-COMPUTERIZED TESTII IG POLICY I certify that I have read Policy. d and agree to the MTECH Practical Nursing Prog ram's C Computerized Testing Student Signature Date CONFIDENTIALITY STA TEMENT & RELEASE OF INFORMATION AUTHOR IZATIO N results will be kept in m information including Federal Background Checl ny permanent confidential student file at Mounta nat the Practical Nursing Program Coordinator ar ainland Technical College information.
+COMI OTEMZED TESTING FOLICE I certify that I have read Policy. d and agree to the MTECH Practical Nursing Prog ram's C Computerized Testing Student Signature Date CONFIDENTIALITY STA TEMENT & RELEASE OF INFORMATION AUTHOR RIZATIO N results will be kept in m information including Federal Background Check my permanent confidential student file at Mounta nat the Practical Nursing Program Coordinator ar ainland Technical College information.
 I recognize results on my backgrou clinicals by MTECH or a MTECH and clinical site administration have the rethat my ability to participate in clinical rotation and check and drug screen and I could be denied my clinical facilities based on these results.
-I am a fon or expulsion from the program. s is con the opp tingent upon satisfactory portunity to attend 1 (print name) here by auth norize MTECH to release any requested files or r Program as required by ecords of any type to Administration of clinical s_i law. ites use ed by the Practical Nurse I release MTECH from a any and all liability related to this release of infor mation Student Signature Date ACKNOWLEDGEMENT OF RECEIPT & UNDERSTANDING OF PN STUDENT HANDBOOK I have read the entire MTECH Practical Nursing Student Handbook and understand the terms outlined herein and agree to be bound by them. - Г Student Signature Date
+I am a fon or expulsion from the program. s is con the opp tingent upon satisfactory portunity to attend I (print name) here by auth norize MTECH to release any requested files or r required by law. ecords of any type to Administration of clinical s I release MTECH from any and all liability related to this release of information.
+Student Signature Date ACKNOWLEDGEMENT OF RECEIPT & UNDERSTANDING OF PN STUDENT HANDBOOK I have read the entire MTECH PN Student Handbook and understand the terms outlined herein and agree to be bound by them.
+Student Signature Date